StanForever/awesome-websites/README.md

 * [https://www.onlineocr.net](https://www.onlineocr.net/) : Recognize text from scanned PDFs
 * [https://os.directory](https://os.directory) : Online Operating System.
 * [https://onlinetools.com](https://onlinetools.com) : Online ToolsGet things done fast.
 Revolutionize your workflow with Online Tools—the Ultimate Toolkit for getting things done quickly!
 Dive into thousands of easy-to-use utilities for editing images, text, lists, and data, all without leaving your browser.
+* [https://www.onthisday.com](https://www.onthisday.com/) : With over 234,000 entries On This Day is the world's largest, most accurate and popular site for on this day in history.

 ## P :
 * [http://pointerpointer.com](http://pointerpointer.com/) : It is on there and it's really cool.